 Grey Water Diverters

 A grey water diverter is used to recycle water from showering or rinsing laundry into a storage vessel.
 The water can then be used to flush the toilet or water the lawn or garden.
-Just be sure to use environmentally friendly products that will not leave any harmful chemicals in the water, such as those from facial products, those with micro-beads, stain lifters, bleach, and soaps.
+Just be sure to use environmentally friendly products that will not leave any harmful chemicals in the water, such as those from products with micro-beads, stain lifters, bleach, and soaps.

 If you have a lawn or an outdoor garden, you probably want it to be vibrant and lush.
 Soaker hoses and drip irrigation systems release the water slowly and directly onto the plant's roots.
-This helps to reduce runoff and minimize evaporation.
-The hoses can also be set to a timer.
-Using these watering devices for your yard could cut watering use by up to 50 percent.
+This helps to reduce runoff and evaporation.
+The hoses can also be set to a timer; watering after dark is usually a good way to minimize evaporation.
+Using these watering devices for your yard could cut outdoor water use by up to 50 percent.

 A rainwater tank or rain barrel stores rain that drains off of the roof and into the gutters.
 You can use this water for your lawn and flowerbeds.
-To install this, you will need to remove the existing downspout and connect rubber hosing to the opening of the gutter.
-The other end of the hosing is inserted in an opening in the lid of the collection device.
+To install a rain barrel, you will need to remove the existing downspout and connect rubber hosing to the opening of the gutter.
+The other end of the hose is inserted in an opening in the lid of the collection device.
 You could also make your own rain barrel out of food-grade plastic.

 Rainfall Shutoff Devices

 A rainfall shutoff device connects to your sprinkler system and shuts it off when there is moisture on the soil from a recent or current rain shower.
-This is convenient for when your sprinkler would go off but you are not home to turn it off during a rain.
 Rainfall shutoff devices are relatively inexpensive, costing between $25-$100, and easy to install.
-An even better water saving system is a weather-based irrigation controller but to install one is a more challenging DIY task.
+An even better water-saving system is a weather-based irrigation controller—but to install one is a more challenging DIY task.

 Saving water is easy to do when you automate the process.
 These inexpensive, time and money-saving devices could cut your water bills by up to 50 percent.
 You will steward the limited natural resources of the Earth and also save some money.